chasinalts/comet-scanner-template-wizard/README.md

    ```
    This will prompt for administrator credentials before providing instructions.

-3. For Firebase data (administrator access required):
+3. For Supabase data (administrator access required):
-   - Go to the Firebase Console (https://console.firebase.google.com/)
-   - Select your project
+   - Go to your Supabase project dashboard
-   - Go to Authentication > Users and delete any users
+   - Navigate to Authentication > Users to manage user accounts
-   - Go to Firestore Database and delete any user-related documents
+   - Use the Database section to manage any user-related data in tables

 ### TypeScript Errors